 Khushboo and Prashad’s wedding featured so many beautiful moments it became impossible to choose just one to focus on.
 But let’s start with the fact that the bride’s sister, Charu, planned this gorgeous fete and the way it would look.

-From planning the décor for every function to picking outfits and jewelry for her, Charu used her knowledge of her sister’s discerning taste and her own innate sense of style to create ensembles and venues that were stunning.
+From planning the décor for every function to picking outfits and jewellery for her, Charu used her knowledge of her sister’s discerning taste and her own innate sense of style to create ensembles and venues that were stunning.

 Here Charu tells us how she did it.

 “Khushboo and Prashad met on a dating app and clicked instantly.
 It was love at first sight for him and sweet and gradual for her.
 They got engaged about a year ago and finally had their grand Indian wedding in Delhi on November 25th.